Hot Flushes: Treatments and Triggers

 What's happening in our bodies when we go through a hot flush?

 A hot flush causes a wave of physiological reactions in a short space of time.
 This can make us feel all sorts of things emotionally, and for some women it can be extremely uncomfortable.
+For some women, these reactions can be extremely intense, leading to severe hot flashes that significantly impact their daily lives.

 While hot flushes tend to be shortlived, experiencing frequent recurring night sweats can affect our health in the long term.